hdsouza13/cse15l-lab-reports/lab5.md

 Part 1
 ---
+Student: Hello, I'm having some problems with this project of mine.

-Student: Hello, I was trying to run my program using the bash, however it is not running and its not showing no compile error.
+I was trying to run my program using the bash, however it is not running and its not showing no compile error.
 As you can see the output is empty.

 ![Image](phlab5.1.png)